Stephen C. Pepper

 Appreciation of Chinese Art and Aesthetics

-Kongzi and Zhuangzi are said to
+Kongzi and Zhuangzi are said to be the two greatest philosophers of

-be the two greatest philosophers of art in ancient
+art in ancient

-However we learn very little from Kongzi on
+However we learn very little from Kongzi on painting; he lived at a time when the art of

-fascinating smiles, how dimpling they are!
+dimpling they are!

-beautiful eyes, how beaming they are!
+Her beautiful eyes, how beaming they

 ….

-All shining forth from the original state of her person.”
+from the original state of her person.”

 Zixia

-most studius and scholarly disciples, who afterwards
+(intimate name: Shang), one of Kongzi’s most studius and scholarly disciples, who afterwards became a

 “What does it signify?”